-I believe that women are the world's most potent force.
-Women are also natural leaders and the back bone of society.
+I believe that women are the world’s most potent force.
+Women are also natural leaders and the backbone of society.
 As such, I strongly believe that unleashing the powerful potential of women and girls is the key to many of the critical issues facing the world and humanity today, issues to which the world as yet has no foreseeable end to the continuing environmental degradation; rising poverty levels; escalating wars and violence; global terrorism; social and economic injustices and inequalities, in addition to many other adverse issues.

 I have a very special relationship and vested interest in the subject of women’s empowerment – be it social, political, economic or otherwise, as I come from a background of strong, powerful, assertive women, women who have defied the patriarchal norms for many centuries.
 On my mother’s side of the family, a woman rules the Kingdom.

-Although, a man rules the kingdom on my father's side of the family, this did not deter one woman to rise up and start her own movement (some people called it a church and others called it an army, while some called it a political party).
+Although a man rules the kingdom on my father’s side of the family, this did not deter one woman to rise up and start her own movement (some people called it a church and others called it an army, while some called it a political party).
 Nonetheless, she gained a following of almost 200,000 people at a time when Zambia only had a population of about 2 million people.
-In addition, while only in recent years have women in other parts of the world been talking about retaining their maiden names after marriage (as part of the gender equality rights), since time immemorial, women on my mother's side of the family have always retained their maiden names and never, ever take up the name of the husband.
-In fact, women on my mother's side of the family have their own feminine names right from the time of birth and never take up their father's name either!
+In addition, while only in recent years have women in other parts of the world been talking about retaining their maiden names after marriage (as part of the gender equality rights), since time immemorial, women on my mother’s side of the family have always retained their maiden names and never, ever take up the name of the husband.
+In fact, women on my mother’s side of the family have their own feminine names right from the time of birth and never take up their father’s name either!

 Even more empowering for women from my background is that in some parts of Africa, although a man rules the kingdom, heirs to the throne are selected from the King’s sister’s children, and not from among the King’s own children.
 The rationale is that one can always be sure that the child his sister bears is definitely related to him, while a brother’s children are always somewhat suspect … I find this tradition, Celeste, to be a true demonstration of the potent power of a woman!

-When looking at the role of women in society, how is the time we're in now different from previous times in history?
+Then looking at the role of women in society, how is the time we’re in now different from previous times in history?

 Although I come from a background of strong women who have always asserted their position in gender dynamics, I am at the same time, sensitive to the fact that women everywhere in the world, including in my own country Zambia, have always had to fight an uphill battle regarding their rightful place in society.
-Needless to say, we are now in an era where attitudes and behaviour towards women have changed.
-In recent years, gender dynamics have evolved with the role and perception of women in society evolving as a result.
+Needless to say, we are now in an era where attitudes and behavior towards women have changed.
+In recent years, gender dynamics have evolved with the role and perception of women in a society evolving as a result.

 However, while it is inspiring to see that women’s equality has made many positive gains over the years, it is evident that these gains are too few and far in between.
 It is heartbreaking that after 200 years since the women’s suffrage movement and despite all the various initiatives and affirmations aimed at gender equality and the rights of women and girls, we are still fighting for women’s equality in the 21st century.
 To date, we still have a huge gap in gender parity in many areas, with only a few women around the globe, who have so far had the privilege to hold very prominent and visible high ranking positions of real power, real influence and real authority in politics, business, society and all other spheres of the global agenda.